National Film Registry: Selection criteria

 Taken together, the ... films in the National Film Registry represent a stunning range of American filmmaking—including Hollywood features, documentaries, avant-garde and amateur productions, films of regional interest, ethnic, animated, and short film subjects—all deserving recognition, preservation and access by future generations.
 As we begin this new millennium, the registry stands among the finest summations of American cinema's wondrous first century.

 — —Doctor James H. Billington, Librarian of Congress.

 The NFPB adds to the NFR up to 25 "culturally, historically or aesthetically significant films" each year in December, showcasing the range and diversity of American film heritage to increase awareness for its preservation.
 A film becomes eligible for inclusion ten years after its original release.
 For the first selection in 1989, the public nominated almost 1,000 films for consideration.
 Members of the NFPB then developed individual ballots of possible films for inclusion.
 The ballots were tabulated into a list of 25 films that was then modified by Librarian of Congress James H. Billington and his staff at the Library for the final selection.
 Since 1997, members of the public have been able to nominate up to 50 films a year for the NFPB and Librarian to consider, with an August submission deadline.

-The NFR includes films ranging from Hollywood classics to orphan films.
+The NFR, collaborating with other archives, studios, copyright holders and individuals, includes films ranging from Hollywood classics to orphan films.
 A film is not required to be feature-length, nor is it required to have been theatrically released in the traditional sense.
 The Registry contains newsreels, silent films, student films, experimental films, short films, music videos, films out of copyright protection or in the public domain, film serials, home movies, documentaries, animation and independent films.
-As of the 2024 listing, there are 900 films in the Registry.
+As of the 2025 listing, there are 925 films in the Registry.